7 ways to ethically dress your pet on #DressUpYourPetDay

 In many ways, dressing pets is often a sign of how much we think of our pets, seeing them as members of our families.
 But it's important that we don't see them as 'mini humans' but instead, animals whose abilities and needs are different to ours but valued just as much.

-Celebrate Halloween with your pet in a way they'll love
+Play with your pets in a way they'll love

-So, this Halloween, instead of reaching for the dressing up box, why not get your pet involved with a new spooky squeaky toy, spend some time teaching them a new trick or even bake them a Halloween treat?
+Instead of reaching for the dressing up box, why not get your pet involved with a new squeaky toy, spend some time teaching them a new trick or even bake them a treat?

 We all want our pets to feel part of the family.
 However, it would be better for our pets if we found other pet-friendly ways to bond with our furry friends other than through potentially harmful fancy dress play.
 Instead, let's choose ways that prioritise animal welfare so that the fun can be enjoyed by person and pet alike!